CCP | New Applicants

 - For Spring registration: Submit all materials by November 1

-REMINDER: If you have not provided placement test scores, you should make arrangements to take the Accuplacer test prior to attending an Orientation session.
+REMINDER: If you have not provided placement test scores, you may be required to take the Accuplacer to be eligible to participate in the CCP program.

 To be eligible to participate, CCP students taking classes on our campus or online must communicate with an Academic Advisor to plan and register for classes.
-Our Academic Advisors work closely with CCP students to ensure they understand college expectations, are taking college courses applicable to both high school graduation and long-term college goals, and monitor student progress.
-Details about this process are outlined during CCP Orientation.
+Our Academic Advisors work closely with CCP students to ensure they understand college expectations, are taking college courses applicable to both high school graduation and long-term college goals, and to monitor student progress.
+Details about this process are covered during CCP Orientation.